Thursday, August 22, 2019

 Hyren smiled.
 With Blynn and Pharazon in cahoots, a party for him would be quite interesting indeed.

-Not that he really made a point to celebrate Grundo Independence Day.
-The whole idea seemed kind of self-centered, and Hyren was not one to seek the spotlight.
-At least not these days.
+Not that he really made a point to celebrate Grundo Independence Day, as he didn’t care much for all the hullaballoo surrounding holidays.
 But if his family wanted to make a fuss over him, he had learned it was futile to try to stop them, so he would go along with it for their sake.

 Hyren winced.
 Blynn was not known for her singing skills.
-Not that she let that stop her.
+Not that she cared.

 Hyren chuckled, flopping onto his back and closing his eyes.
 Memories flooded his mind.
 Pharazon had no idea of the irony of that statement, because Hyren’s day of independence had come somewhat later.